privacybydesign/pbdf-website/pages/meetings.md

    'at' privacybydesign.foundation

- * **Participation** is free, but registration is appreciated by sending a short message to the email address: I.Haerkens 'at' cs.ru.nl
+ * **Participation** is free, but registration is appreciated by sending a short message to the email address: dis-secr 'at' cs.ru.nl